-International Journal of Regional Anaesthesia (IJRA) is official Journal of Academy of Regional Anaesthesia (AORA) of India.
+International Journal of Regional Anaesthesia (IJRA) is the official journal of the Academy of Regional Anaesthesia (AORA) of India.
 Journal was started in the year 2018 in an offline mode and published one volume.
 The online version of the journal was started in the year 2021 with volume two as its first online issue.
 It is an open-access, double-blind peer-reviewed journal.
 Although the editors welcome submissions from all over the world, the journal primarily aims to publish research from India.
-The stress is on latest research in the field of Regional Anaesthesia including aetiopathology, clinical and radiographic outcomes, surgical technique and implant design, biomechanics, and biomaterials.
+The stress is on the latest research in the field of Regional Anaesthesia including aetiopathology, clinical and radiographic outcomes, surgical technique and implant design, biomechanics, and biomaterials.

 Regional anaesthesia plays a spectacular role in every day work of an anaesthesiologist.
 This subject has to be learnt and taught in a systematic way so that no longer it remains an art in the hands of few.
 Academy of Regional Anaesthesia of India, has been established with this strong vision.
 Regional anaesthesia is a science which can be mastered with systematic teaching and permanent practise!
 This very science can progress with research, with its ultimate goal being better patient care.

 It’s needless to say how many high risk surgeries have been made safer with regional anaesthesia day in and day out.
 If any anaesthesiologist in this vast country has a desire to learn and teach this splendid subject, Academy of Regional Anaesthesia of India can be a perfect support system.
 We are also aware that the hall mark of real growth is connecting to people.
 Under the banner of AORA, all of us who have an unrelenting passion to learn and teach regional anaesthesia can connect with each other, grow and deliver their very best to patient’s not – withstanding, geographical locations and infrastructures of the given places.